GuiRosaAlves/InventorySystem/README.md

 - **Resolution Support:** The inventory system has been designed to adapt to most 16:9 resolutions, ensuring a consistent and responsive user experience across different screen sizes.

 - **Add Items to Inventory:** You can easily add items to the inventory by clicking the "Add Random Item" button.
 Observe how items are organized and managed in the inventory grid.

+- **Swap Items:** To further manage your inventory, you can swap items between slots.
+Simply drag an item from one slot to another to perform the swap.

+- **Split Stacks of Items:** You have the option to split stacks of items in the inventory.
+Use the middle mouse button to split a stack in half, or use the right mouse button to specify a custom split quantity.

 - **Open and Close Inventory:** The inventory can be accessed and closed using the "Open/Close" button.
 Experience the smooth and intuitive user interface for managing your items.